Knot Categorification from Mirror Symmetry, Part I: Coherent Sheaves: Categorification from

-and $d_i$ may be thought of as its "classical dimension".
+and $d_i$ may be thought of as its ``classical dimension".
 We will explain momentarily in which sense is this terminology natural.
-The parameter ${\beta}$ has the geometric interpretation as the parameter that scales the holomorphic symplectic form of ${\cal X}$.
+The parameter ${\lambda_0}$ has the geometric interpretation as the parameter that scales the holomorphic symplectic form of ${\cal X}$.
 The values of $d_i, c_i$ are \beq d_i \equiv \langle {\mu}_i, \rho\rangle, \qquad c_i \equiv \, {1\over 2} \langle {\mu}_i, {\mu}_i+2\, {^L\!\rho}\rangle, \eeq where $^L\rho$ is the Weyl vector and $\rho$ the Weyl co-vector of $^L\fg$.

 Finally, a note of caution.
-The formulas \eqref{vanishing} and \eqref{vana} are written assuming the conventional normalization of conformal blocks, where each conformal block is multiplied by an overall factor that vanishes as $(a_i-a_j)^{\beta c_{ij}}$ where \beq c_{ij} = \langle ^Lw_i, ^Lw_j\rangle. \eeq This factor has no geometric interpretation in terms of ${\cal X}$, however it affects the normalization of $U_{\fq}(^L\fg)$ braiding matrices.
-We could have chosen to omit it, as would be more natural from geometric perspective, but the price to pay would be invariants that differ from those commonly found in knot theory literature.
-We will stick to the conventions familiar from knot theory, but as the result some of our formulas may not look as natural geometrically.
+The formulas \eqref{vanishing} and \eqref{vana} are written assuming the conventional normalization of conformal blocks, where each conformal block is multiplied by an overall factor that vanishes as $(a_i-a_j)^{c_{ij}/\kappa}$ where \beq c_{ij} = \langle ^Lw_i, ^Lw_j\rangle. \eeq This factor has no geometric interpretation in terms of ${\cal X}$, however it affects the $U_{\fq}(^L\fg)$ braiding matrices.
+Were we to omit it, as may be natural from geometric perspective, some of the Reidermeister moves needed to prove we are getting link invariants would hold only up to grading shifts.
+Since it is link invariants we want, we will stick to the conventions familiar from knot theory.
+As the result some of our formulas may not look as natural geometrically.

 The scalar conformal blocks have a geometric interpretation as central charges of B-type branes in ${\mathscr D}_{\cal X}$, so they should reflect the geometry of ${\cal X}$ near the singularity where $a_i \rightarrow a_j$.